Science: Scientists

 Scientists are individuals who conduct scientific research to advance knowledge in an area of interest.
-In modern times, many professional scientists are trained in an academic setting and upon completion, attain an academic degree, with the highest degree being a doctorate such as a Doctor of Philosophy or PhD.
-Many scientists pursue careers in various sectors of the economy such as academia, industry, government, and nonprofit organizations.

-Scientists exhibit a strong curiosity about reality and a desire to apply scientific knowledge for the benefit of health, nations, the environment, or industries.
-Other motivations include recognition by their peers and prestige.
-In modern times, many scientists have advanced degrees in an area of science and pursue careers in various sectors of the economy such as academia, industry, government, and nonprofit environments.
+Scientists may exhibit a strong curiosity about reality and a desire to apply scientific knowledge for the benefit of public health, nations, the environment, or industries; other motivations include recognition by peers and prestige.
+In modern times, many scientists study within specific areas of science in academic institutions, often obtaining advanced degrees in the process.
+Many scientists pursue careers in various fields such as academia, industry, government, and nonprofit organisations.

 Science has historically been a male-dominated field, with notable exceptions.
-Women in science faced considerable discrimination in science, much as they did in other areas of male-dominated societies.
-For example, women were frequently being passed over for job opportunities and denied credit for their work.
-The achievements of women in science have been attributed to the defiance of their traditional role as laborers within the domestic sphere.
-Lifestyle choice plays a major role in female engagement in science; female graduate students' interest in careers in research declines dramatically throughout graduate school, whereas that of their male colleagues remains unchanged.
+Women have faced considerable discrimination in science, much as they have in other areas of male-dominated societies.
+For example, women were frequently passed over for job opportunities and denied credit for their work.
+The achievements of women in science have been attributed to the defiance of their traditional role as labourers within the domestic sphere.

 Learned societies

 Learned societies for the communication and promotion of scientific thought and experimentation have existed since the Renaissance.
 Many scientists belong to a learned society that promotes their respective scientific discipline, profession, or group of related disciplines.
 Membership may either be open to all, require possession of scientific credentials, or conferred by election.
-Most scientific societies are non-profit organizations, and many are professional associations.
+Most scientific societies are nonprofit organisations, and many are professional associations.
 Their activities typically include holding regular conferences for the presentation and discussion of new research results and publishing or sponsoring academic journals in their discipline.
-Some societies act as professional bodies, regulating the activities of their members in the public interest or the collective interest of the membership.
+Some societies act as professional bodies, regulating the activities of their members in the public interest, or the collective interest of the membership.

-The professionalization of science, begun in the 19th century, was partly enabled by the creation of national distinguished academies of sciences such as the Italian Accademia dei Lincei in 1603, the British Royal Society in 1660, the French Academy of Sciences in 1666, the American National Academy of Sciences in 1863, the German Kaiser Wilhelm Society in 1911, and the Chinese Academy of Sciences in 1949.
-International scientific organizations, such as the International Science Council, are devoted to international cooperation for science advancement.
+The professionalisation of science, begun in the 19th century, was partly enabled by the creation of national distinguished academies of sciences such as the Italian Accademia dei Lincei in 1603, the British Royal Society in 1660, the French Academy of Sciences in 1666, the American National Academy of Sciences in 1863, the German Kaiser Wilhelm Society in 1911, and the Chinese Academy of Sciences in 1949.
+International scientific organisations, such as the International Science Council, are devoted to international cooperation for science advancement.